Women and Equalities

 I thank the hon.
 Lady, because I am aware of this problem of people facing real disadvantage—leaseholders and others—because of unsafe cladding still on their buildings.
 I think it is disgraceful, and both ACM and HPL cladding, in my view, should come off as fast as possible.
 We are investing massively to achieve that as fast as we can, but I sincerely appreciate the problem that she raises.

-In 2006, Menheniot parish council was told of improvement plans to the dangerous junction on the A38—something I have long campaigned for.
+In 2006, Menheniot parish council was told of improvement plans for the dangerous junction on the A38—something I have long campaigned for.
 However, two months ago, the regional director of the south-west part of Highways England told me that this was not going to happen, blaming the change from the old Highways Agency.
 Can my right hon.
 Friend tell me when, if ever, the people of Menheniot will finally see shovels in the ground?

 I am grateful to my hon.
 Friend, because she gave me advance notice of this question.
 This is really a case for a project speed, and I hope that Highways England, which is currently undertaking a safety study of the A38 between Bodmin and Saltash, will be able to accelerate its work and get on with the Menheniot junction as fast as possible.